 The word laser can trigger thoughts of futuristic technology.
-While it might seem like something out a science fiction novel, lasers are becoming quite common in the dental office.
+While it might seem like something out a science fiction novel, lasers are becoming common in the dental office.
 A dental laser is an incredible tool that has completely changed how we can provide care as well as the quality of the care you receive.
 At Fern Creek Dentistry, we can perform many treatments much more efficiently and with much fewer discomfort thanks to laser dentistry.

 A Revolutionary Tool for Dental Care

-Treating your mouth with a laser might seem like a far-fetched idea, but the use of this amazing tool is becoming more commonplace.
+When it comes to dental technology, treating your mouth with a laser might seem like a far-fetched idea, but the use of this amazing tool is becoming more commonplace.
 Lasers use a thin, concentrated light beam to perform numerous dental procedures that have traditionally been done using drills or scalpels.
 They are significantly quieter, much less invasive, and greatly reduce tissue trauma.
 They can reduce bleeding, pain, swelling, and recovery times.
 All of these benefits greatly help to improve your experience undergoing necessary dental treatments.

 Is There More Than One Type of Laser?